shamsheedali/gitex-nigeria/README.md

     npm run dev
     ```

-    This command will typically launch the application in your browser, often at `http://localhost:3000` or a similar address.
+    This command will launch the application in your browser, at `http://localhost:5173` address.

 ---